kiba/Writings/atg/dramatis_personae.md

 ### Doctor Daniel Jackson

-An archaeologist and linguistic expert.
+He lost his position at universities and laughed out of conference for his 'crackpot' theories before being recruited for the stargate project, which eventually lead to the formation of Stargate Command.

+An archaeologist and linguistic expert, as well also being a convenient polygot, he frequently served as translator for his team, as well helping them avoid cultural gaffe.

 ### Captain Samantha Carter

 Former air force pilot with a degree in physics.
+She is one of the most brilliant physicist of her generation.
+Her skillset frequently proved surprisingly timely in situations that SGC found themselves in.

 ### Teal'c

 Former first prime of Apophis.
+He joined SGC and SG-1 in the hope of freeing his people and the galaxy at large from the rule of the Goa'uld, who he called, "false gods".

-### CIA Deputy Directory Bruke Pigeon
+### CIA Deputy Director Bruke Pigeon

 ### CIA Analyst Casey Martin